utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 You can view the following information about the performance test:

-* Name of the collection being run.
+* Name of the collection being run and the active environment (if any).
-* **Virtual users** -  The number of virtual users.
+* **Virtual users (VU)** -  The number of virtual users.
 Each virtual user simulates the behavior of a real-world user by running the collection repeatedly, in parallel with other virtual users.
-* **Start** and **End** time of the test.
+* Start time and duration of the test.
 * **Total requests sent** - The total number of requests sent across all virtual users.
 * **Requests/s** - The number of requests sent each second by the performance test runner, a measure of throughput.
 * **Avg. response time** - The response time in milliseconds of all requests averaged together.